 - Buy a good map or atlas and mark places you might want to visit—I circle each place I might go.
 This helps me plan my general route.
 I leave lots of time for unexpected finds.
 While you’re looking at the cross country road trip map, see if any routes are marked as scenic, you may want to follow those roads.
 Don’t know where to start?
 Consider these 11 best cross country road trip routes:

 - Pacific Coast Highway: aka California State Route 1.
 From Washington’s Olympic National Park to sunny San Diego in California, you can see the ocean for your entire trip down the Pacific Coast Highway.
+You can also visit some beautiful seaside villages like Monterey and Carmel, CA!

 - Historic Route 66: “Get your kicks on Route 66” and drive through rustic Americana from Chicago all the way to Los Angeles.